NETFav/MyLinks/README.md

 * Create Title and Links
 * Save/Clear
 * Open the Link
-* Open from Chromee, Edge or Your Default Browser
+* Open from Chrome, Edge or Your Default Browser